 The shore-based port sampling programme includes the primary species taken in longline fisheries (e.g. bigeye, yellowfin and Pacific bluefin tunas).
-The sampling programme obtained individual processed weights for 46% of swordfish caught in 2021, and for more than 83% of the catch of bigeye tuna and 79% of yellowfin tuna (Table 17).
-The number of striped marlin caught by fleet are presented in Table
+The sampling programme obtained individual processed weights for 77% of swordfish caught in 2023, 78% of the catch of bigeye tuna, and 89% of yellowfin tuna (Table 17).

-18. In New Zealand, retention of striped marlin catches on commercial vessels has been prohibited since the introduction of a Billfish Moratorium in 1987.
+The number of striped marlin caught by the New Zealand fishing fleet are presented in Table 18.
+In New Zealand, retention of striped marlin catches on commercial vessels has been prohibited since the introduction of a Billfish Moratorium in 1987.
 Any bycaught individuals must be released; based on information available from observer records as well as tag and release rates on sport fishing vessels over half of the released individuals are alive.

-Table 17: Number and percent of swordfish and large tunas sampled for individual processed weights for calendar years 2017 to 2022.
+Table 17: Number and percent of swordfish and large tunas sampled for individual processed weights for calendar years 2017 to 2023.